Essenceia/ethernet-physical-layer/README.md

 - EEE - Ethernet Energy Efficiency

+## Testing

+For more information on the testbenches and the commands to run them see the [README in the tb director](tb/README.md).

 # License

 This code uses the MIT license, all rights belong to Julia Desmazes.